 Finally, the last Capital One Business Checking account alternative you might look into is the Bank of America business checking accounts.
 Like the Chase business checking accounts, the Bank of America accounts are great options if you’d prefer branch access with a more traditional financial institution.

-Additionally, the Business Fundamentals Checking account will include free online and mobile banking, free mobile check deposit, and the option to add a Business Investment savings account for no extra monthly fee.
+Additionally, the Business Advantage Fundamentals Checking account will include free online and mobile banking and free mobile check deposit.

 This being said, however, like the Spark Basic Checking account, you’ll have to pay for both domestic and international wires with this Bank of America account: $15 for incoming domestic wires, $30 for outgoing domestic wires, $16 for incoming international wires, and $45 for outgoing international wires.

-Moreover, the Bank of America Business Fundamentals Checking account will require an $18 monthly service fee—but, they’ll also offer four different ways for you to waive that fee.
+Moreover, the Bank of America Business Advantage Fundamentals Checking account will require a $16 monthly service fee—but, they’ll also offer three different ways for you to waive that fee.

 At the end of the day, only you can decide which checking account is right for your business.

-This being said, however, although the Capital One Business Checking accounts stand out as options from a traditional brick-and-mortar bank that offer unlimited monthly transactions, you can’t currently apply for or open either one of these accounts.
+This being said, the Capital One Business Checking accounts stand out as options from a traditional brick-and-mortar bank that offer unlimited monthly transactions, although they are restricted based on location.

-Therefore, until Capital One starts accepting new business bank account applications, we’d recommend looking into our top alternatives.
-If you’d prefer a business bank account, like either of the Capital One Business Spark accounts, from a traditional financial institution, you might consider either the Chase or Bank of America business accounts.
+If these accounts aren’t available in your area, we’d recommend looking into some top alternatives: If you’d prefer a business bank account—like either of the Capital One Business Spark accounts—from a traditional financial institution, you might consider either the Chase or Bank of America business accounts.
 On the other hand, if you’re interested in an online-first account with immense flexibility and essentially no fees, you might then consider NBKC.

 And—if you’re really interested in working with Capital One for your business or personal finances, you still have options.
 As we mentioned above, Capital One offers one of the most competitive business credit card suites on the market—the Capital One Spark Business Cards—as well as a number of other products designed for small businesses.
 Plus, if you need a new personal checking account, you might look into the fee-free, online Capital One 360 Checking account.